Precise Holistic Complete Grain Free Dog Food earns the Advisor’s second-highest tier rating of 4 stars.

 Precise Holistic Complete Grain Free Lamb Meal and Turkey Meal

 Estimated Dry Matter Nutrient Content

-Ingredients: Pork meal, garbanzo beans, spring yellow pea flour, spring yellow pea starch, chicken fat (preserved with mixed tocopherols and ascorbyl palmitate), dried egg product, citrus fiber, pea protein, natural flavor, flaxseed, lecithin, menhaden fish oil, fat product (natural source of omega-3 DHA from algae), chicken cartilage (source of glucosamine and chondroitin sulfate), dried kelp, dried apples, dried carrots, dried cranberries, dried blueberries, chamomile, dandelion, peppermint, rosemary, turmeric, dried Bacillus coagulans fermentation product, chicory root (a source of inulin), potassium chloride, salt, choline chloride, Yucca schidigera extract, calcium ascorbate (source of vitamin C), zinc amino acid chelate, iron amino acid chelate, biotin, manganese amino acid chelate, cobalt amino acid chelate, calcium carbonate, vitamin E supplement, vitamin A supplement, calcium pantothenate, niacin, pyridoxine hydrochloride (B6), thiamine mononitrate (B1), vitamin B12 supplement, vitamin D3 supplement, riboflavin supplement, dl-methionine, copper amino acid chelate, folic acid, selenium yeast, calcium iodate
+Ingredients: Lamb meal, garbanzo beans, spring yellow pea flour, spring yellow pea starch, turkey meal, chicken fat (preserved with mixed tocopherols and ascorbyl palmitate), citrus fiber, dried egg product, natural flavor, flaxseed, lecithin, menhaden fish oil, fat product (natural source of omega-3 DHA from algae), chicken cartilage (source of glucosamine and chondroitin sulfate), dried kelp, dried apples, dried carrots, dried cranberries, dried blueberries, chamomile, dandelion, peppermint, rosemary, turmeric, dried Bacillus coagulans fermentation product, chicory root (a source of inulin), potassium chloride, salt, choline chloride, Yucca schidigera extract, calcium ascorbate (source of vitamin C), zinc amino acid chelate, iron amino acid chelate, biotin, manganese amino acid chelate, cobalt amino acid chelate, calcium carbonate, vitamin E supplement, vitamin A supplement, calcium pantothenate, niacin, pyridoxine hydrochloride (B6), thiamine mononitrate (B1), vitamin B12 supplement, vitamin D3 supplement, riboflavin supplement, dl-methionine, copper amino acid chelate, folic acid, selenium yeast, calcium iodate

 Fiber (estimated dry matter content) = 3.9%

 |Estimated Nutrient Content|